SINGLE-TENANT NET LEASE – EXPLANATION OF A NET LEASE

 Brand Name Tenants Equal Brandable Properties

-Brand Name is also a major factor in the pricing and likelihood of the individual (or business) occupying and paying rent throughout the term of the rent.
+Brand Name is also a major factor in the pricing and likelihood of the individual (or business) occupying and paying rent throughout the term of the lease.
 A great brand name paying the rent and maintaining your building will make your property more valuable because of the advertising and marketing they do to make their brand stand out; it is basically free advertising for the investor’s property.

 For example, with McDonald’s, the home of the Big Mac, you know that when you go into any of their restaurants the experience is going to be uniformly consistent because of the systems they have put in place.

 Most importantly, McDonald’s spends lots of money and time evaluating the location.
-Where McDonald’s goes other businesses follow.
-The video below from the feature film The Founder, based on Ray Kroc’s life is enlightening:
+Where McDonald’s goes, other businesses follow.
+The video below from the feature film The Founder, based on Ray Kroc’s life, is enlightening:

 The building serves as a billboard blasting out the occupant’s name, design style, and even ethos.